Episcopal leader of the South Georgia Area

 “God’s prevenient grace has met me at every turn of the road …”

-As Bishop Bryan begins his service as the new episcopal leader of the South Georgia Conference, the Advocate asked him a series of questions to get to know him and his guiding principles.
+As Bishop Bryan began his service as the new episcopal leader of the South Georgia Conference in 2016, the Advocate asked him a series of questions to get to know him and his guiding principles.

 ADVOCATE: Welcome back to South Georgia!
 You spent part of your childhood in Bainbridge.
 What’s it like to return to South Georgia?